-- 1. The Importance of Constitutional Documents - a) The legal nature of religious organizations - Churches and other religious organizations are a voluntary association of persons who come together for a collective purpose as reflected in their respective governing agreement, namely their constitution
+- 1. The Importance of Constitutional Documents - a) The legal nature of religious organizations - Churches and other religious organizations are a voluntary association of persons who come together for a collective purpose as reflected in their respective governing agreement, namely their constitution - A church constitution is a civil law document that can only reflect church law if it is made a part of the church constitution

-- b) The need for churches and religious charities to clearly articulate their beliefs through a constitution - Since a church is nothing more than what the individuals forming it decide it to be, it is essential for churches to clearly state what they believe and, where possible, relate those beliefs to Scripture - If the church fails to articulate what it is and what it believes, it will be left up to the courts to determine it on behalf of the church.
-The church may then be left more vulnerable to challenge under proposed federal legislation, the HRC and Bill C-250 - The way in which the church articulates what it believes is through the church constitution - For unincorporated churches, a constitution is usually a single document that is neither issued nor sanctioned by the government - For incorporated churches, the constitution usually consists of a collective of the following documents: - Letters patent - General operating by-law - Policy Statements www.carters.
+- b) The need for churches and religious charities to clearly articulate their identity and beliefs through a constitution - Since a church is nothing more than what the individuals forming it decide it to be, it is essential for churches to clearly state what they believe and, where possible, relate those beliefs to Scripture - If the church fails to articulate what it is and what it believes, it will be left up to the courts to determine it on behalf of the church.
+The church may then be left more vulnerable to challenge under proposed federal legislation, the HRC and Bill C-250

+- The way in which the church articulates what it believes is through the church constitution - For unincorporated churches, a constitution is usually a single document that is neither issued nor sanctioned by the government - For incorporated churches, the constitution usually consists of a collective of the following documents: - Letters patent - General operating by-law - Policy Statements